 10. Click the DBAgent tab and verify or change the user name and password for the backup agent service account.
 This account must meet the requirements for the Exchange Server you are restoring to.
-For information on these requirements, see Backup Agent Service Account Requirements.
+For information on these requirements, see Backup Agent Service Account Requirements for Brick Level Backup and Restore.